MGPAlpha/Tic-Tac-Pong/README.md

 For information on the game's development environment, see the accompanying file [dev-readme.md](dev-readme.md)

+Recommended configuration for the Mednafen emulator is included in [Tic-Tac-Pong.gba.cfg](Tic-Tac-Pong.gba.cfg)

 ###### Contact the developer
 > Mitchell Philipp (he/they): [mgpalpha1@gmail.com](mailto:mgpalpha1@gmail.com)
 >